roburstnetwork/roburst.network/_posts/2018-03-24-ico-is-coming.md

 During the ICO stages, there will be a game availale for everybody to play.
 Everyday, you will get a free spin for the lucky wheel.
 The prizes contain various amount of ROC, an iPhone X or a free upgrade to "Early-bird Investor" tier.
 For every referral you make, you will get 2 spins.
 The maximum spin you can get from referral in a day is 10 spins.
 Also, for every 100 ROC you purchase, you will get 1 spin.
 Sounds fun?
 Let's try it out.

+## Mobile Wallet

+We have made a lot of progress on the mobile wallet, it will be available soon.
+We expect to release the Android application by April 3rd, 2018.
+The features of the mobile wallet is the same as the web wallet plus the ability to scan QR code and some extra authentication.
+Stay tuned!

 ## Airdrop is still available

 ![Airdrop cover](https://i.imgur.com/B4S7tSl.png)